UKCSD/sp24-cse110-lab4/expose/javascript/part1.md

 Question 1: 3.
 The value of `i` will be printed which is the number of times the `for` loop above ran

 Question 2: 150.
-The last discountedPrice will be printed
+The last `discountedPrice` will be printed

-Question 3: 150
+Question 3: 150.
+The last `finalPrice` will be printed which is just the same as the last `discountedPrice`

 Question 4: